 For more about our community collaborative efforts to address food insecurity click here.

 Our program partners with four mid-Penninsula pediatric clinics (Gardner/Packard, Fair Oaks County Clinic, Mayview Community Clinic, and Ravenswood Family Health Center) to address issues of early education.
 We strive to increase low-income children's access to books, enriching clinical environments, and school readiness interventions.

 For more information about our early education activities click here.

-Approximately 15 million US children live in poverty.
-Diapers are essential and expensive: the , poorest families spend 14% of their income on infant diapers.
-Disproportionately impacted, low-income families spend twice as much as those who can buy diapers in bulk.
-Pediatricians can reduce economic strain on families’ through a novel diaper distribution program, and are well positioned to do so due to near universal access to low-income children.
+Diapers are essential and expensive.
+Low-income families are disproportionately impacted by the cost of diapers.
+Compared to their higher income counterparts, they spend 14% of their income on infant diapers.
+Twice as much as those who can buy diapers in bulk.
+To reduce economic strain on families’ we implemented a clinic-based diaper distribution program.

 For more information about our diaper distribution program click here.